Rovanion/liuthesis/README.md

 ## Where to download

-The latest version can always be found on GitLab. `liuthesis` is constantly being developed, so go to https://gitlab.ida.liu.se/olale55/liuthesis to get the latest version.
+The latest version can always be found on GitLab. `liuthesis` is constantly being developed, so go to [the download page](https://gitlab.ida.liu.se/olale55/liuthesis) to get the latest version.

 ## Package options